Records: San Antonio paid city employees on administrative leave nearly $360k since 2016

 Veronica Dodson

-Human resources specialist Veronica Dodson retired early this year after collecting close to $3,100 months earlier in paid administrative leave.
+Human resources specialist Veronica Dodson resigned in September 2018 after collecting close to $3,100 in paid administrative leave.

 Records show Dodson was investigated for emails between her and another person that led officials to conclude she could no longer serve a certain department because of perceived favoritism.

-Dodson said via telephone Monday that her retirement was unrelated to the investigation of her months earlier.
+Dodson said via telephone Monday that her retirement was unrelated to the investigation of her months earlier and believed it had more to do with age discrimination.

+The results of her investigation came out in September 2018, but she did not leave the city until February of this year.

 Editor's note: For the purpose of the release of records, the city grouped two airport police officers under the Aviation Department.
 They are the only non-civilians in the data.